Mamata asks PM Modi to withdraw LPG price hike | ExBulletin

 Mamata asks PM Modi to withdraw LPG price hike

-Calcutta, September 1 (PTI) West Bengal Chief Minister Mamata Banerjee on Wednesday called on Prime Minister Narendra Modi to take action to remove the rise in the prices of LPG cylinders and said the rise in fuel prices and domestic cooking gas was “unacceptable”.
+West Bengal Chief Minister Mamata Banerjee on Wednesday called on Prime Minister Narendra Modi to take action to remove the price hike for LPG cylinders and said the rise in fuel and domestic gas prices is “unacceptable “.

-Claiming that the Center is adopting “anti-popular” policies, Banerjee said “unprecedented” increases in gasoline, diesel and cooking gas are wreaking havoc on ordinary people.

-“It pains me deeply to see how apathetic the BJP government is and how anti-popular its policies are!
-We have seen unprecedented increases in gasoline, diesel, cooking gas and gasoline. “cooking oil.
+“It pains me very much to see how apathetic the BJP government is and how anti-popular its policies are!”
+We have seen unprecedented increases in gasoline, diesel, cooking gas and cooking oil.
 It has taken a heavy toll on our people and their families.
-It is absolutely unacceptable and unforgivable,” Banerjee said on Twitter.
+It is absolutely unacceptable and unforgivable, ” Banerjee said on Twitter.

-She also said: “I would ask the Honorable Prime Minister to please address the concerns of our people and immediately withdraw such increases.”

 Sources